DiscipleTools/disciple-tools-list-exports/README.md

 ## Installing

-Installs as a standard plugin in the WP Admin area of the Disciple Tools system.
+Install as a standard plugin in the WP Admin area of the Disciple Tools system.
 Requires the role of Administrator.

 ## Requirements